tristansamuk/close-reader/README.md

 ### User Profile

 - General readers:
-  - Curious about great poets like Shakespeare or Wordsworth, but don’t know where to start
+  - Curious about the poetic tradition, but don’t know where to start
   - Looking for a clean, well-designed reading environment that looks good on mobile devices
   - Want help understanding and interpreting what they’re reading

 ### Features

 - As a user, I want to be able to view poems sorted by author
-- As a user, I want to be able to search for poems by author, title
+- As a user, I want to be able to search for poems by author and/or title
 - As a user, I want to click on a poem and see it displayed in a reader-friendly view
+- As a user, I want to have access to curated collections of poems
 - As a user viewing a poem I want to click on a button that will display AI-generated analysis to help me understand the text

-- As as user, I want to be able to create an account to manage
+- As as user, I want to be able to create an account
-- As a logged-in user, I want to curate playlist-like collections of poems that other users can access
+- As a logged-in user, I want to b e able to curate collections of poems that other users can access
 - As a logged-in user, I want to be able to “like” my favourite collections
-- As a logged-in user, I want to be able to “like” my favourite poems and add them to a personal collection
+- As a logged-in user, I want to be able to “like” my favourite poems and see them in a favorites list
-- As a logged-in user, I want to be to to “unlike” and remove poems from my personal collection
+- As a logged-in user, I want to be to to “unlike” poems and remove them from my favorites list
-- As logged-in user, I want to be able to upvote my favourite poems

 ## Implementation